🗓 30/08/2023 👤 Tessa Zimmermann

 Solution idea 3: Stir it

 At first, we tried using a spoon.
 But that was rather forceful and difficult.
-The mass of our peanut puree that settled at the bottom was really hard already and kept sticking to the spoon when we stirred it.
+The mass of our peanut butter that settled at the bottom was really hard already and kept sticking to the spoon when we stirred it.
 Also, the oil that settled on the top kept spilling out of the jar.

 Solution idea 4: The stand mixer